 In the spirit of learning something new, I signed up for a handmade holiday ornament exchange.

 I am SO glad I did.
-It was SO much fun, and completely pulled me out of my comfort zone of No Sewing.
+It was SO much fun, and completely pulled me out of my comfort zone and was a fun challenge.

 I do not sew.

 So, I'd give anyone who reads regularly or knows me, a HALF a guess as to what I would make.

 Gather your tools: Embroidery thread, sharp scissors, a needle, a chopstick.